 Current environmental issues affecting the Ugandan people: draining of wetlands for agricultural use; deforestation; overgrazing; soil erosion; water pollution from industrial discharge and water hyacinth infestation in Lake Victoria; widespread poaching.

-Google maps Uganda
+Google Maps Uganda

 The capital and other divisions